Dave Rubin: Israel

 Rubin is a supporter of Israel.
 While still part of the progressive Young Turks network, Rubin believed that the network "whitewashed crucial details" about the conduct of Hamas during the 2014 Gaza War.
-In an interview with The Jerusalem Post, Rubin stated, "The future of the [Democratic Party] seems to be this radical socialist base that believes for one group to succeed, another has to fail."
-He went on to state that this is why progressive Democrats like Ilhan Omar, Rashida Tlaib, and Linda Sarsour (who he thinks are "true antisemites") have an anti-Israel and anti-Jewish view.
+In an interview with The Jerusalem Post, Rubin stated, "The future of the [Democratic Party] seems to be this radical socialist base that believes for one group to succeed, another has to fail", and went on to state that this is why progressive Democrats like Ilhan Omar, Rashida Tlaib, and Linda Sarsour (whom he thinks are "true antisemites") have an anti-Israel and anti-Jewish view.
 Rubin stated in an interview with Alan Mendoza on J-TV, "First off, this idea ... that anti-Zionism somehow is not antisemitism is crazy."
-Rubin went on to say that there are many Christian- and Muslim-majority countries and that "there's one tiny Jewish country again with ... seven million people or so, twenty percent of whom ... are Arab and have [...] the exact same rights as the Israelis.
+Rubin went on to say that there are many Christian- and Muslim-majority countries and that "there's one tiny Jewish country again with ... seven million people or so, twenty percent of whom ... are Arab and have ... the exact same rights as the Israelis.
 Not to say there aren't some problems in Israel.
 Of course, there are.
 But ... it is by far the most tolerant society in the entire Middle East."

 Intellectual dark web

-Rubin is a member of the intellectual dark web, an informal group which speaks out against political correctness, cancel culture and identity politics.
+Rubin is a member of the intellectual dark web, an informal group which speaks out against political correctness, cancel culture, and identity politics.
 Other members of the group include Eric Weinstein, Jordan Peterson and Ben Shapiro.

-In 2021, Rubin described a growing ideological split among the early intellectual dark web, saying of Bari Weiss, Sam Harris, and Bret Weinstein that:They've made what to me seems to be a very obvious fatal mistake, that you can use any of the tools of Liberalism — of open inquiry, freedom of speech, respect for your fellow human beings, individual rights — that you can use any of these things to rationalise with the monster that is coming to burn your house down.
+In 2021, Rubin described a growing ideological split among the early intellectual dark web, saying of Bari Weiss, Sam Harris, and Bret Weinstein:They've made what to me seems to be a very obvious fatal mistake, that you can use any of the tools of Liberalism — of open inquiry, freedom of speech, respect for your fellow human beings, individual rights — that you can use any of these things to rationalise with the monster that is coming to burn your house down.
 And that's why we've seen in effect the liberals have no defence over this, which is why all the liberal institutions are crumbling.